pocketpy/pocketpy/README.md

   - any suggestions
   - any questions

-If you find pkpy useful, consider star this repository (●'◡'●)
+If you find pkpy useful, consider starring this repository (●'◡'●)

 ## Sponsor this project